Click here to view image

 olio su tavola

-In his portrayal of this enigmatic androgynous figure, traversed in the alienating reversal of perspective cuts by the dynamic reflections of mirrors, Ferrazzi adopted the fundamental stylistic tensions of the variegated Novecento culture, developing a personal process of synthesis between his modern aesthetic sensibility and the direct references to classical tradition, then prevalent in the international climate of the "return to order".
+In portraying this disturbing and enigmatic androgynous figure, traversed - in the alienating reversal of perspective cuts - by the dynamic reflections of mirrors, Ferrazzi adopted the fundamental stylistic tensions of the variegated Novecento culture, developing a personal process of synthesis between his modern aesthetic sensibility and the direct references to classical tradition, then prevalent in the international climate of the “return to order”.
+In particular, the Roman artist took up the tendency to blur the realist structure of the pictorial composition in the perceptive indeterminacy of an alienating and ambiguous representation: a visual oxymoron frequent in the Magic Realism current.
+The canvas depicts a semi-naked androgynous woman surrounded by mirrors and holding a glass prism in her right hand.